XeoSpheric/swapi/README.md

 ## What is the goal?

-The goal of this branch is to provide a React port of the front-end and move the backend to Rust.
+The goal of this branch is to provide a React port the service (using the NextJS Framework).

 ## What is the timeline?

 I am hoping to complete the front-end one week from the branch creation.
-After that is complete I will be starting the Rust port.
-If the rust port is successful, I am going to test out creating the front-end with one of the Rust frameworks.
+After that is complete, my attention will be turned onto the api.
+That will start with an exact port of the services, then decide some future enhancements.